 Hiking in bear country involves a higher risk.
-Bears will usually try to avoid humans, but there have been quite a few reported bear attacks in recent years, mostly in relation to hikers.
+Bears will generally try to avoid humans, but there have been quite a few reported bear attacks in recent years.
+Most of these attacks are in relation to hikers.
 Organizations, parks and wilderness areas are pushing education more and more to try to prevent these attacks, but often hikers just don’t take the proper precautions.
 You CAN go hiking in bear habitats, but you MUST be aware and be prepared.

 If you are planning to go hiking in bear country, please take these steps to ensure your safety.

-It is generally recommended that you hike in groups of 3 or more, but this is especially important when hiking in bear country.
+In most situations, it is recommended that you hike in groups of 3 or more, but this is especially important when hiking in bear country.
 The bigger your group, the less likely a bear is going to want to mess with you.
 More people also means more noise–I’ll tell you why that’s important in a minute.
 Hiking alone puts you at a much greater risk of danger, but if you do go alone, stick to popular trails at busier times of day so that you’re not completely alone.

-This may seem counter-intuitive to a lot of people, but making noise while hiking is a good way to avoid bear encounters.
+This may seem counter-intuitive to a lot of people, but making noise while hiking in bear country is a good way to avoid bear encounters.
 If there is a bear nearby, “sneaking” up on it (by being too quiet) will startle it.
-A scared bear is an aggressive bear.
-Making noise–walking loudly, talking, singing, clapping–will alert it and it will most likely retreat.
+And remember: a scared bear is an aggressive bear.
+Making noise–walking loudly, talking, singing, clapping–will alert it that something is near, and it will most likely retreat.
 Bears don’t usually want anything to do with humans.

 It’s extremely important to stay on the trail while hiking (for many reasons beyond bear safety).
-Not only will this keep you from getting lost, but actual trails are going to have more people, more foot traffic, and more noise.
+Not only will this keep you from getting lost, but designated trails are going to have more people, more foot traffic, and more noise.
 This means bears are generally less likely to be around.
 Once you stray from the trail, you’re really out there on your own in bear country.
 This could unknowingly put you in dangerous territory.

 Bear spray is a must when hiking in bear country.
 It works a lot like mace, and it is a major deterrent if you find yourself in a bear encounter.
-Bear spray is effective, but you should also make sure you know how to use it properly.
-Bear spray is pricey, but it’s well worth it when you find yourself in a situation where you need it.
+Bear spray is effective, but you need to learn how to use it properly.
+Bear spray is pricey, but it’s more than worth it when you find yourself in a situation where you need it.

-Bear encounters do happen.
-Hopefully you’re carrying bear spray like everyone has warned you a million times.
+First, hopefully you’re carrying bear spray like everyone has warned you to do a million times.
 Whether you have it or not, absolutely do not run when you see a bear.
 That’s only going to trigger a reaction you don’t want–the bear is going to become defensive or aggressive and see you as prey.
-You’re more likely to get away from a bear by speaking calmly and then slowly backing away.
+You’re more likely to leave a bear encounter safely by speaking calmly and then slowly backing away.
 Do not turn your back to the bear.

 These are all basic precautions and guidelines when hiking in bear country.
 I urge you to read more detailed information here to learn more about what to do if you encounter a bear.